 5. Under cabinet lights are great for bringing more illumination to counters where a lot of prep work, including precision tasks like chopping vegetables, is done.
 Under cabinet lights can also spotlight interesting backsplash, countertop designs, framed objects or other neat details.
 Another popular design trend is to place LED tape lighting beneath islands for a unique glow.

 Questions?
 Our trained specialists are standing by to help answer any questions you may have.
-Please call 1-866-688-3562 for assistance or contact us for more information.
+Please call 1-866-688-3562 for assistance.